schmouk/PlayToreLib/lib/pltr/doc/playing_cards/standard_cards_decks_doc.md

 ### note 1
 Base class `pltr::cards::CardsDeck<>` uses internally and per default the (not-thread safe) **PlayTore** core class `pltr::core::Random`, defined in header file `pltr/core/random.h`.
 The curious reader will take benefit from looking at the implemented code of private method `CardsDeck<>::_get_random_index(const IndexType max_index)`.

+## Internal implementation topics
+A static reference deck is initialized once for every specialization of template `cards::StandardCardsDeck<>`.
+The initialization takes place at the very first instantiation of the specialized class.
+This reference deck is used back every time a call to `refill_deck()` is done.
+It is a way to spped up refills.